SankE342/winget-export/README.txt

 ## Recent changelog:

-(03-Oct-2021): Translating comments and such to english.
-Will upload files when done.

 (03-Oct-2021): Translation done.
 Testing program in preparation for first release.

 (04-Oct-2021): `RELEASE v1.0` - Temporary unpackaged release.
 Added `README.txt` for easier reading.